truenas/middleware/docs/userguide/index.rst

 Architecture
 ~~~~~~~~~~~~

-While FreeNAS® is available for both 32-bit and 64-bit architectures, 64-bit hardware is recommended for speed and performance.
-A 32-bit system can only
-address up to 4 GB of RAM, making it poorly suited to the RAM requirements of ZFS.
-If you only have access to a 32-bit system, consider using UFS instead of
-ZFS.
+Beginning with version 9.3, FreeNAS® is only available for 64-bit architectures.

 RAM
 ~~~